princeton-sns/scuba/client/README.md

 up via MXIDs?
 Although not explicity, my impression is that the ethod is similar to that of Signal's contact discovery, i.e. leveraging pre-existing social networks rather than creating entirely new ones.

+### Application-level API cont.

+Initially, because we had a special "add-contact" method, "A1" would send a request to "B1" rather than all of "B"'s devices.
+"B1" would then orchestrate synchronization across its other linked devices, respond to "A1", and "A1" would also orchestrate synchronization across its linked devices (i.e. via a special contacts control path).
+But, because contact discovery should give "A1" _all_ of "B"'s linked subtree, effectively, "A1" should send the request to _all_ of "B", at which only one of "B"'s devices needs to confirm/deny the request.

+We mentioned previously that this "request" may just look like device "A1" adding "B" as a "reader-mod-readers" of "A"'s linked subtree.
+But how can this sharing then be confirmed or denied?
+This property is unlike other kinds of sharing, because the protocol asks the sharee for information as well (it is an exchange), unlike only giving the sharee some information (adding them to a group, after which point the sharee can continuously decide which information it wants to share or not, e.g. by messaging in the group or not).

+So, not only does sharing need to be prefaced by contact discovery, but also by a unique operation that allows the sharee to accept or deny the potential contact connection.
+Once that is accepted, then the associated devices should be free to simply share their linked subtrees with one another.